redis/redis-doc/commands/hincrbyfloat.md

 Increment the specified `field` of a hash stored at `key`, and representing a floating point number, by the specified `increment`.
+If the increment value is negative, the result is to have the hash field value **decremented** instead of incremented.
 If the field does not exist, it is set to `0` before performing the operation.
 An error is returned if one of the following conditions occur: